JuliaRobotics/Caesar.jl/docs/src/refs/literature.md

 [3.10] Bourgeois, F. and Lassalle, J.C., 1971.
 [An extension of the Munkres algorithm for the assignment problem to rectangular matrices](https://dl.acm.org/doi/pdf/10.1145/362919.362945).
 Communications of the ACM, 14(12), pp.802-804.

+[3.11] Rentmeesters, Q., 2011, December.[ A gradient method for geodesic data fitting on some symmetric Riemannian manifolds](https://folk.ntnu.no/skoge/prost/proceedings/cdc-ecc-2011/data/papers/1913.pdf).
+In 2011 50th IEEE Conference on Decision and Control and European Control Conference (pp. 7141-7146).
+IEEE.

 ### Signal Processing (Beamforming and Channel Deconvolution)

 [4.1]  Van Trees, H.L., 2004.
 Optimum array processing: Part IV of detection, estimation, and modulation theory.
 John Wiley & Sons.